LLAMA-Coop/Alpaca/README.md

 Mneme is a unified platform that serves both the website and the API.
 Currently, we offer three API endpoints.
 To set up your personal system, you'll need the URI of a MongoDB database.
 You can either run a local instance or follow our instructions in the "sample.env" file to configure the URI.

 ## Our Roadmap 🗺️

 Our journey ahead involves creating three essential API endpoints, each corresponding to distinct Mongoose models.
-These models are the backbone, ensuring data integrity and validation.

-Proposed Models:
-1. **Source**
+Here's a glimpse of where Mneme is headed:

-   - A reliable source of information linked to a subject for study.
+- **Source Model**: We're introducing a dedicated model for linking reliable sources of subject-related information for study.
-2. **Note**
-   - Precise summaries or explanations extracted from one or more sources, with notes backed by multiple sources considered more reliable.
+- **Note Model**: Expect a model that supports concise summaries or explanations drawn from multiple sources, enhancing note reliability.
-3. **Quiz**
-   - A versatile question or prompt to assess your grasp of information.
-From prompt/response to fill-in-the-blank, ordered or unordered lists, coding exercises, and more – we've got it all.
-Prompts may even include multimedia elements like audio, video, images, with text alternatives meeting WCAG accessibility guidelines.
+- **Quiz Model**: Dive into versatile question formats, including prompt/response, fill-in-the-blank, ordered or unordered lists, and more.
+We're even exploring multimedia prompts with WCAG-compliant text alternatives.

 Join us on this thrilling journey to reshape learning and knowledge sharing with Mneme!